 A fundraising event requires an upfront financial investment, but you can cut down on expenses by asking local businesses to donate food and other needed items.
 You could also ask a restaurant or other business to host the event—they’ll be happy to if it’s a win-win.
 Many businesses, such as local pizza places and pubs, frequently host charity events and already have a menu of options available for charities.
 In other words, you may not have to reinvent the wheel.

-Before the event (and during, if necessary), ask guests to donate to your crowdfunding campaign as the price of entry, or as the price of specific items or activities at the event.
-Having them donate this way, rather than with cash, will help you keep donors in the loop with updates as your campaign moves forward.
+Before the event (and during, if necessary), ask guests to donate to your crowdfunding fundraiser as the price of entry, or as the price of specific items or activities at the event.
+Having them donate this way, rather than with cash, will help you keep donors in the loop with updates as your fundraiser moves forward.